ashkren/RAG-paper-analysis/README.md

 **Use case:** Ideal when information is scattered across multiple passages and needs to be integrated throughout the answer.
 **Limitation:** Computationally expensive, since it performs K forward passes per token (K × N computations for a sequence of length N).
-**Computation:** Requires K probability computations at each of N token generation steps.

 ---

 ## RAG Algorithm Pseudocode

-**Pseudocode / Algorithmic Overview**
-- RAG combines a learned document retriever with a generative seq2seq model.
-Each retrieved document is treated as a latent variable, and the model marginalizes over these documents to produce the final output.
-RAG-Sequence marginalizes at the sequence level, while RAG-Token marginalizes at the token level.

-**Difference from Previous Methods**
-- Unlike previous retrieval-augmented models (e.g., REALM, ORQA) which focused on extractive QA, RAG integrates retrieval with sequence generation, allowing it to generate full answers and combine information across multiple documents.

----

 ### Algorithm 1: Retriever
 **Dense Passage Retriever (DPR) component**